ngx-lottie/ngx-lottie/README.md

 ## Caching

-`lottie-web` will load your JSON file every time when animation is being created.
-When importing `LottieModule` into the root module you can provide the `useCache` option:
+`lottie-web` will load your JSON file every time when animation is created.
+When importing the `LottieModule` into the root module you can provide the `useCache` option:

 ```ts
 import { NgModule } from '@angular/core';